eamaya82/kids-coding-learning/README.md

   - [x] pair mode: mach the 2 images
     - [x] different groups of images / icons
     - [ ] more and/or bether images on groups
+  - [ ] Seeks, look for the 2 images on the cards 18 (3 x 6)
-  - [ ] cards for move the fish: to guide the fish to the target, instead of making a pair, by pressing a card the fish moves in that direction
+  - [ ] touch or press cards for move the fish: to guide the fish to the target, instead of making a pair, by pressing a card the fish moves in that direction
   - [ ] programming: choose the cards in an order, then the fish will perform actions in that order, the idea is that they have obstacles and objectives.
-- [ ] animation (on move, bubbles, etc)
+- [ ] improvements (animation, details, sounds, texts etc)
   - [x] animation on new Card
   - [x] animation on fish
   - [ ] bubbles https://codepen.io/matchboxhero/pen/LzdgOv?editors=1100
   - [ ] seaweed and other things in the fish tank
   - [ ] improve 3d effect https://codepen.io/ameyraut/pen/mzktE?editors=1100
+  - [ ] sounds and text
 - [x] split in components (all logic is in app.js)
 	- [x] Card component
 	- [x] Game logic
 	- [x] Font awesome icon load
   - [ ] fish / frog / snake etc...
-    - [ ] background (for example aquarium for fish)
+    - [ ] backgrounds (for example aquarium for fish)
 - [x] "drag-and-drop" for mouse and touch
   - [x] Mouse
-    - [ ] mouse movement bug (move mouse quick off the card and release click then move mouse over the card )
+    - [ ] mouse movement bug #2 (move mouse quick off the card)
   - [x] Touch
 - [ ] configuration options
   - [ ] reset card on release